 1984 brought the final year of passenger workings for 25306.
 A diesel multiple unit failure on February 10th led to 25306 working the 07.00 Gloucester - Cardiff.
 Late on July 14th 25306 & 25251 assisted the 23.05 Manchester Piccadilly - Gatwick Airport service between Stockport and Stafford when the power was off for engineering work.
 Two weeks later on July 27th a late afternoon Bristol Temple Meads - York relief required assistance from 25306 between Leeds & York following the failure of 46026.
 On October 23rd 31430 failed at Settle on the 07.38 Hull - Carlisle, 25306 took the train on to Carlisle and returned with the 16.35 Carlisle - Hull as far as Leeds.
 The final passenger working took place on November 2nd working the 12.30 Manchester Piccadilly - Cardiff to Crewe.

-Photograph courtesy Colin Webb
+Photographs courtesy Colin Webb

-25306 at Bangor station on January 20th 1985, one month before its withdrawal.
+Two views of 25306 at Bangor station on January 20th 1985, one month before its withdrawal.
 The two rear bogie track panel wagons are derailed and await the rerailing team.

 25306 was withdrawn on February 25th 1985.

 A builders plate from 25306 (Beyer Peacock 1966) sold at Stafford Auctions for £820 during January 2018.